-Overview: Out of the sheath, we liked the feel of this knife.
-We would have liked to see a more aggressive serration, but you can’t expect the performance of a Ferrari when you’re driving a Prius.
+Overview: Out of the sheath, I liked the feel of this knife.
+I would have liked to see a more aggressive serration, but you can’t expect the performance of a Ferrari when you’re driving a Prius.

 Still, the balance felt good and I’m pretty sure Mike won’t cut any fingers off with it.
 I felt it needed sharpening before use, just not with the included stone.

 On the sharp side: Made in the USA.
 The serration is pretty good for cutting aluminum.
-This is a boasted as a government issue knife, and all indications are that what we have in our hands is exactly what’s in our service men and women’s bags.
+This is boasted as a government-issued knife, and all indications are that what I have in my hands is precisely what’s in my service men’s and women’s bags.

 As the dollar signs increase, ‘pay a little more, get a little more’ is the name of the game.
 This section is the middle of the road for the average budget of the average outdoorsman or survivalist.